ansyun/dpdk-ans/README.md

 --------------
 Netdp is porting from [FreeBSD](http://freebsd.org) TCP/IP stack, and provide a userspace TCP/IP stack for use with the Intel [dpdk](http://dpdk.org/).

-- librte_netdp: TCP/IP stack static library. netdp use dpdk mbuf, ring, memzone, mempool, spinlock. so zero copy between dpdk and netdp.
+- librte_netdp: TCP/IP stack static library. netdp use dpdk mbuf, ring, memzone, mempool, spinlock. so zero copy mbuf between dpdk and netdp.

 - netdp_cmd: Command for configure netdp tcp/ip stack.